Committees of the Chattanooga Bar Association

 This committee shall consist of at least four (4) members, predominantly mature lawyers, reflecting all areas of law practice.
 Its duty shall be to: maintain constant communication with all courts at all levels, including the District Attorney and all law enforcement agencies; offer, voluntarily and as requested, advice on all matters of procedure, court rules, court housing, jail facilities, treatment of prisoners and jury selection and treatment, both grand and petit; investigate complaints against judges and court clerks and their ministerial officers and attendants in the conduct of their offices and report its findings in writing to the Board of Governors with recommendation; encourage public respect for the court system as the constitutional arbiter of individual and community rights; and arrange and conduct appropriate ceremonies upon the installation of judges.

-The Diversity Opportunities Committee will foster in the Chattanooga legal community a climate of awareness of the particular needs of the minority lawyers and to implement programs designed to ensure that every attorney will have the opportunity to succeed professionally and participate in the affairs of the legal community without regard to race, color, creed, religion or gender.
+The Diversity in the Profession Committee will foster in the Chattanooga legal community a climate of awareness of the particular needs of the minority lawyers and to implement programs designed to ensure that every attorney will have the opportunity to succeed professionally and participate in the affairs of the legal community without regard to race, color, creed, religion or gender.

 Executive Committee of the Board